r0m5s/yuzu-apup/README.md

 # Dependencies

-1. AppImageLauncher
-2. Possibly the normal Yuzu dependecies (need to test in other distros - only tested on arch)
+1. Possibly the normal Yuzu dependecies (need to test in other distros - only tested on arch)

 # Why this script?